top of page

 Sharon Gray

-A proofreader specialising in fiction.
+An editor specialising in crime fiction, mysteries and thrillers.
 In non-fiction, she specialises in cookery, sport and business.
 Her background is in financial administration.

 "Wisdom stems from personal accountability.
 We all make mistakes; own them... learn from them.
 Don't throw away the lesson by blaming others." ― Steve Maraboli